What is bee pollen?

-But although pollen is a magnificently nutritious food and offers a bounty of both major and minor elements essential for human health, it is not a complete food.
+Although pollen is a magnificently nutritious food, and offers a bounty of both major and minor elements essential for human health, it is not a complete food.

 You’ll sometimes see advertising that hypes bee pollen as the “perfect food,” offering everything a body needs to survive and thrive, and that simply isn’t true.
 Pollen contains only very low levels of vitamin E, and most pollen samples are completely lacking in vitamins D and K.

 It’s unfortunate that such hype-based advertising exists, because that tends to create skepticism in the minds of many.